 Yards to Target / 100 = inches per MOA adjustment at that distance

-Inches of Adjustment Needed / Size of 1 MOA Chunk in Inches = MOA adjustment
+Inches of Adjustment Needed / Size of 1 MOA Chunk in Inches = Minute of Angle adjustment

 Clicks per MOA on Scope x Number of MOA Adjustment Needed = Number of Clicks Needed for Adjustment

 Note, if you want to use 1.047 inches per 100 yards instead of 1 inch per 100 yards, then multiply the (inches per MOA at that distance) by 1.047